apache/pulsar-site/versioned_docs/version-2.11.x/tiered-storage-overview.md

 Before offloading ledgers to long-term storage, you need to configure buckets, credentials, and other properties for the cloud storage service.
 Additionally, Pulsar uses multi-part objects to upload the segment data and brokers may crash while uploading the data.
 It is recommended that you add a life cycle rule for your bucket to expire incomplete multi-part upload after a day or two days to avoid getting charged for incomplete uploads.
 Moreover, you can trigger the offloading operation manually (via REST API or CLI) or automatically (via CLI).

-After offloading ledgers to long-term storage, you can still query data in the offloaded ledgers with Pulsar SQL.
+After transferring ledgers to long-term storage, the messages within these ledgers remain accessible to Pulsar consumers and readers, ensuring transparency in data retrieval.
+Additionally, you can query data in the offloaded ledgers using Pulsar SQL..

 For more information about tiered storage for Pulsar topics, see [PIP-17](https://github.com/apache/pulsar/wiki/PIP-17:-Tiered-storage-for-Pulsar-topics) and [offload metrics](reference-metrics.md#offload-metrics).